seangtkelley/seangtkelley.github.io/_posts/2025-03-15-la-concha-wiki-article-translation.md

+---
+layout: post
-# Translation on Wikipedia: Bahía de La Concha from Spanish to English
+title: "Translation on Wikipedia: Bahía de La Concha from Spanish to English"
+desc: "Translating articles on Wikipedia seems like the perfect way to continue working with Spanish while contributing to a valuable knowledge resource."
+tag: "Creative"
+author: "Sean Kelley"
+thumb: "/img/blog/2025-03-15-la-concha-wiki-article-translation/final-article-header.png"
+date: 2025-03-15
+---

+#

 ## Background